Mechanical Engineering BEng (Hons) / MEng

 There will also be small group work for collaborative research and development tasks which will help you learn how to work in multidisciplinary groups while improving your communication and presentation skills.
 The dissertation in your third year will consolidate everything you have learned and also develop your written communication skills.

-Our mechanical engineering degree is available part-time, studying 80 credits or less per year.
+This can also be studied as a part-time Mechanical Engineering Degree, studying 80 credits or less per year.
 This will be taught over multiple days each week.
 If day-release study is what you would prefer, Engineering BSc offers this option.

 What is the schedule of the course?